Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 - Working in a biotechnology laboratory carrying out fermentation and purification processes.

-Almost all our learners progress onto to Higher Education with some entering apprenticeships and others employment.
+Almost all our learners progress onto to Higher Education (Apply for a science related degree at university) with some entering apprenticeships and others employment.

 At our campus we have well equipped laboratories and specialist science technicians who will support you in your development.